 Neurofeedback therapy (NFT) provides an interesting and feasible treatment option to, arguably, one of the most difficult disorders to treat.
 Using a series of fun computerised exercises to teach individuals to gain better control over their own brain activity, one is able to induce significant improvements in their own emotional stability, and is shown to be effective in both children and adults alike.
 NFT systematically addresses the dysfunctional neural connections in the brain and thus encourages new and stronger networks to form and flourish.

-The following supporting research summarises a selection of studies relating to ASD and NFT, highlighting the magnitude of the benefits experienced by individuals suffering from the disorder as measured in independent studies using functional MRI (fMRI) testing and other visualisation techniques.
+The following supporting research summarises a selection of studies relating to ASD and NFT, highlighting the magnitude of the benefits experienced by individuals suffering from the disorder.

 Datko, Pineda and Müller (2018) studied the effects of sensorimotor mu-rhythm-based neurofeedback training (NFT) on imitation-related brain activation in children with high-functioning Autism Spectrum Disorders (ASD) and a matched control group of typically developing children (aged between 8-17).
 In line with past research, children with ASD in the present study exhibited atypical reductions in activation of imitation and action-observation brain areas compared with typically developing children.
 The present study aimed to improve activation in these areas.
 Results showed that following NFT, ASD participants showed increased activation in the brain’s mirror neuron networks during imitation and action-observation tasks, and that these were accompanied by neurophysiological changes in those regions.
 Social behaviours are affected by reductions in mirror neuron networks.
 Thus, improving activation in those networks in children with ASD can promote more positive social behaviours.